xeratol/flamingo-codetest-main/README.md

-# flamingo-codetest-main
+# geoguessr-flamingo-codetest
-Demo Board Game
+Codetest project for Flamingo